jonathan-russo/favicon_service/load_testing/README.md

 `jmeter -t Favicon_JMeter.jmx`

-For documentation on how to configure/use the tool please consult the JMeter documentation [here](https://jmeter.apache.org/usermanual/get-started.html)
+For documentation on how to configure/use the tool please consult the [JMeter documentation](https://jmeter.apache.org/usermanual/get-started.html)

 ## Test Data